 Formal discipline involves removal of the student from school.
-It includes emergency removal for up to three (3) school days, suspension for up to ten (10) school days, expulsion for up to eighty (80) school days or the number of days remaining in the semester, whichever is greater, and permanent exclusion.
-A hearing must be held the next school day following a suspension.
-A hearing is not required for PreK-3 if the student returns the next school day.
+It includes emergency removal for up to three (3) school days, suspension for up to ten (10) school days, expulsion for up to eighty (80) school days or the number of days remaining in a semester, whichever is greater, and permanent exclusion.
+Expulsions may carry over into the next school year.
+Any student who is expelled from school for more than twenty (20) days or for any period of time if the expulsion will extend into the following semester or school year will be provided with information about services or programs offered by public and private agencies that work toward improving those aspects of the student's attitude and behavior that contributed to the incident that gave rise to the student's expulsion.
+Removal for less than one (1) school day without the possibility of suspension or expulsion may not be appealed.
+Suspension, expulsion, and permanent exclusion may be appealed.